mahmoud947/MovieApplication_jetpack_compose/README.md

 - Hilt
 - [Easy Connectivity](https://github.com/mahmoud947/easy_connectivity) - This is my own library for handling network connectivity status.

-### Project Structure

-- **Repository Pattern**: Handles data operations and abstracts the source of data (API, local database).
-- **ViewModel**: Interacts with the repository to fetch and store data.
-Uses LiveData or StateFlow to observe data changes in the UI.
-- **Composable Functions**: Build UI components using Jetpack Compose.
-- **Navigation**: Use Jetpack Compose Navigation for screen transitions.

 ## Architecture

 The project follows the Clean Architecture approach, separating UI, domain, and data layers.
 Dependency injection is managed using Hilt.